atterpac/refresh/README.md

 #### Flags
 `-p` Root path that will be watched and commands will be executed in typically this is './'

+`-be` Command to be called before the exec command for example `go mod tidy`

 `-e` Command to be called when a modification is detected for example `go run main.go`

+`-ae` Command to b be called when a modifcation is detected after the main process closes

 `-l` Log Level to display